Skip to main content

 Associate Professor of Psychology

-A TED talk on how the human brain compares to others and how it came to have the largest number of cortical neurons of any brain can be seen here.
+A TED talk on how the human brain compares to others and how it came to have the largest number of cortical neurons of any brain can be seen here, and another TED talk on the real reason why we need to go to school is available here.

 Lab Website